Skip to main content

-Regular Periodontal Treatments for Lasting Oral Health
+Regular Periodontal Treatments For Lasting Oral Health

 Periodontal gum disease affects nearly half of Americans that are over the age of 30.
 In most cases, this type of gum disease, specifically at an early stage, and can likely be reversed by visiting the dentist.
 This condition is extremely common.
 However, if it is left untreated, it will often lead to tooth loss and other bacterial infections in the mouth.
 However, these cases may be extreme; there are ways and options available to successfully treat advanced Periodontal disease.
 Do not fear, as an advanced gum disease treatment is available and the need to extract teeth may not be necessary.